 Instructions

-• Prepare the pie crust: If using my recipe for Easy Vegan Pie Crust, prepare as instructed, transfer to a pie pan, line with foil and pie weights or dried beans/rice, and bake for 15-20 minutes at 350 degrees F. Remove and let cool while you make the filling.
-Or use a store bought crust.
+• Prepare the pie crust: If using my recipe for Easy Vegan Pie Crust, prepare as instructed, transfer to a pie pan, line with foil and pie weights or dried beans/rice, and bake for 15 minutes at 350 degrees F. Carefully remove the foil with the pie weights and bake for 5 more minutes.
+Remove and let cool while you make the filling.
+Alternatively, use a store bought crust.

 • Make the chocolate filling: Melt the chocolate chips in a microwave in 30 second intervals, stirring in between, until melted.
 It took me 1 1/2 minutes.
 Let it cool for a few minutes.
 Then add the melted chocolate chips to a blender along with the silken tofu, almond milk and sugar.
 Blend until very smooth.